wasmerio/old-docs.wasmer.io/docs/wasmer-js/client/examples/handling-input-output/handling-input-output.md

 In the Hello World example, we covered how to run a basic "echo" wasm module, and then read it's output.
 However, there may be times we want to interact with WASI modules that accept input as well!

-In this example, we will be using the [duktape WASI module](https://wapm.io/package/duktape), to execute Javascript in the duktape runtime.
+In this example, we will be using the [QuickJS WASI module](https://wapm.io/package/quickjs), to execute Javascript in the QuickJS runtime.
 To handle input, we will create our own `stdinRead` fucntion, that is bound to the zero-index file descriptor in WasmFS (`/dev/stdin`).
 This will allow us to intercept read requests, and send whatever input we would like to the wasi application.
 See the code below:

 ```javascript
 // Imports